Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTest-with-MS-TFS.md

 ## Configuring the Plug-In

 The next step is to configure the plug-in within Spira so that the system knows how to access the TFS server.
-Inside SpiraPlan, go to the Administration page and navigate to Integration > Data Synchronization.
+Inside Spira, go to the Administration page and navigate to Integration > Data Synchronization.
 Check if you see a plug-in called **MsTfsDataSync**, as shown below:

 ![](img/Using_SpiraTest_with_MS-TFS_77.png)